aniray2908/satellite-esg-risk-engine/README.md

 - Quantifies sustained industrial land exposure
 - Formalizes a Corporate Environmental Risk Index (CERI)
 - Converts composite scores into deterministic deployment-ready risk tiers
+- Validates score robustness through statistical resampling

-The project has evolved from signal validation to portfolio-level modeling, optimization, governance validation, and operational tier logic.
+The project has evolved from signal validation to portfolio-level modeling, optimization, governance validation, deployment-tier logic, and statistical robustness testing.

 This work sits at the intersection of: